daisugiland/daisugi/STYLE_GUIDE.md

     }
     ```

   * Where appropriate, use a compound word for the naming.
-The second part of the derived name can be the name of the context. [[+]](https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-1.1/4xhs4564(v=vs.71))
+The second part of the derived name can be the name of the pattern. [[+]](https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-1.1/4xhs4564(v=vs.71))

     ✔️  Good